Can Propane-LPG Tanks (Gas Cylinders) Explode - Propane-LPG Gas Tank Explosion - LPG Explosion

 The issue lies with the erroneous reporting of the LPG explosion facts…

-Propane-LPG Tank Explosion vs LPG Explosion - Can Propane Tanks Explode
+Propane-LPG Gas Tank Explosion vs LPG Explosion - Can Propane Tanks Explode

 Propane tanks can explode but it is also rare.